electron/website/blog/electron-36-0.md

 ### Behavior Changed: `app.commandLine`

-`app.commandLine` will convert upper-cases switches and arguments to lowercase.
+`app.commandLine` will convert uppercases switches and arguments to lowercase.

 `app.commandLine` was only meant to handle chromium switches (which aren't case-sensitive) and switches passed via `app.commandLine` will not be passed down to any of the child processes.